 When you eat carrots you are filling your body with Vitamin A, which helps to repair damaged skin.
 They also contain anti-inflammatory properties to help fight puffiness.

 Carrots are rich in beta-carotenes, a protein that naturally warms the color of your skin tone.
 A 2011 study at the University of Nottingham in the UK showed that students who consumed higher levels of beta-carotene were percived as being healthier.
 (You can also find high levels of beta-carotene in another food on our list: sweet potatoes.)

-7. Avocado: One of my favorite healthy foods is the avocado!
-Like many others on our list, avocado contains Vitamins E and C, two powerful antioxidants that fight against aging and increase skin’s luminosity.
+One of my favorite healthy foods is the avocado!
+Like many others on our list, avocado contains Vitamins E and C. These two powerful antioxidants fight against aging and increase skin's luminosity.

 Vitamin E is an antioxidant that slows down the aging process and fights free radicals damage.
 Thiamine helps boost red blood cell production and combat dry skin.
 Selenium has been shown to repair DNA in damaged cells and help prevent cancer.

 Walnuts are another excellent source of Omega-3 fatty acids, which help lock moisture in skin so it appears plumper.
 A handful can supply as much as one serving of salmon.